Future of Earth: Extroversion

 The first scientist to extrapolate the current motions of the continents was Canadian geologist Paul F. Hoffman of Harvard University.
 In 1992, Hoffman predicted that the continents of North and South America would continue to advance across the Pacific Ocean, pivoting about Siberia until they begin to merge with Asia.
 He dubbed the resulting supercontinent, Amasia.
 Later, in the 1990s, Roy Livermore calculated a similar scenario.
 He predicted that Antarctica would start to migrate northward, and East Africa and Madagascar would move across the Indian Ocean to collide with Asia.

 In an extroversion model, the closure of the Pacific Ocean would be complete in about 350 million years.
 This marks the completion of the current supercontinent cycle, wherein the continents split apart and then rejoin each other about every 400–500 million years.
 Once the supercontinent is built, plate tectonics may enter a period of inactivity as the rate of subduction drops by an order of magnitude.
 This period of stability could cause an increase in the mantle temperature at the rate of 30–100 C-change every 100 million years, which is the minimum lifetime of past supercontinents.
 As a consequence, volcanic activity may increase.

 Supercontinent

 The formation of a supercontinent can dramatically affect the environment.
 The collision of plates will result in mountain building, thereby shifting weather patterns.
 Sea levels may fall because of increased glaciation.
-The rate of the surface weathering can rise, increasing the rate that organic material is buried.
+The rate of surface weathering can rise, increasing the rate at which organic material is buried.
 Supercontinents can cause a drop in global temperatures and an increase in atmospheric oxygen.
 This, in turn, can affect the climate, further lowering temperatures.
 All of these changes can result in more rapid biological evolution as new niches emerge.

 The formation of a supercontinent insulates the mantle.
 The flow of heat will be concentrated, resulting in volcanism and the flooding of large areas with basalt.
 Rifts will form and the supercontinent will split up once more.
 The planet may then experience a warming period as occurred during the Cretaceous period, which marked the split-up of the previous Pangaea supercontinent.